Critical Home Seller Mistakes and How to Avoid Them

 They then request the draft transfer deed and guarantee requirements.
 The bond attorney is requested to cancel the seller’s home loan on receipt of a guarantee for the outstanding amount.

-When home buying, if the property price is above R1,000,000 you then pay the South African Revenue Services (SARS) transfer duty, a tax levied on property transfers.
+When buying property, if the property price is above R1,000,000 you then pay the South African Revenue Services (SARS) transfer duty, a tax levied on property transfers.
 The conveyancer will request a transfer duty receipt on SARS e-filing and also make the payment of the transfer duty on your behalf.

 The conveyancer then lodges all the required documents, together with the new bond and the old bond cancellation, with the Deeds Office.